 - She-Fu: As one might expect from a dancer, her fighting style is very acrobatic.

 - She's Got Legs: Not only are they exceptionally long (in fact, most of her in-game design seems to be leg), but she's wearing tights and a pair of rather ornate and heavy-looking shoes as if to further emphasize them.
+She's the tallest member of the party by far, and they give her extraordinary range compared to most other melee fighters.

 - Voiced by: Laura Post